-Bizboard as a team of professional accountants, has the required knowledge and expertise to assist you in your corporate/business advisory needs.
+Bizboard as a team of professional accountants has the required knowledge and expertise to assist you in your corporate or business advisory needs.

-Our highly qualified team have worked throughout various engagements of different industries and have an extensive knowledge and experience to assist the company in various corporate advisory matters.
+Our highly qualified team has worked throughout various engagements of different industries and has extensive knowledge and experience to assist the company in various corporate advisory matters.

 For more information, kindly contact us.